Herogo3241/Quotify/README.md

 ## Conclusion

 This project showcases the use of Puppeteer for web scraping and building a simple Chrome extension to utilize the scraped data.
 Feel free to explore and extend it further according to your requirements!

-For any questions or feedback, please open an issue in the repository or contact [your_email@example.com](mailto:your_email@example.com).

 Happy coding! 🚀